My Ultimate Reading List

 -

-- Not as much of a page turner as Clean Code and Clean Architecture but glad I listened to it.
-It was good as an audiobook.
+- Not a page turner like Clean Code and Clean Architecture, but glad I listened to it.

 - Listening as audiobook.
 Seems more like a memoir.
 I honestly did not absorb this well.